Blog

 What is RTO and RPO?

-According to 2020 research by Infrascale, nearly a quarter of SMBs experienced IT system downtime in the past year, leading to business disruption and decreased employee productivity.
+According to 2020 research by Infrascale, nearly a quarter of small to medium-sized businesses experienced IT system downtime in the past year, leading to business disruption and decreased employee productivity.
 Over a third reported losing customers, and 17% faced revenue loss due to these outages.
 It highlights the importance of a well-defined disaster recovery strategy.
 At the core of disaster recovery strategy are two critical metrics: Recovery Time Objective (RTO) and Recovery Point Objective (RPO).
 Let’s explore what these terms mean:

 Recovery Time Objective (RTO) is the maximum time allowed for restoring systems after a disruption.
 In simpler terms, RTO represents how long your data storage systems can be down without causing significant damage to business operations, and how quickly the systems need to be restored.